DOPE-Inc/strapi-provider-upload-aws-s3-private/README.md

 Strapi is fetching the images by doing a client side request.
 You need to allow these request, otherwise the images won't show up in Strapi.

+This version added CDN URL for public acces.
+You can use it by adding cnd option in plugins.js

 ## Configurations

 Your configuration is passed down to the provider. (e.g: `new AWS.S3(config)`).
 You can see the complete list of options [here](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#constructor-property)